Joen-UnLogick/csDelaunay/README.md

 | Joen-UnLogick/master - First Iteration | 4 | 1.3 MB | 92.96 |
 | Joen-UnLogick/master - Second Iteration | 4 | 1.1 KB | 55.73 |

 As you can see if you only care about first iteration, the removeLRDictionaries branch for which I submitted a pull request is slightly faster.
 Adding all the allocated data into the pools does take a bit of time.
-However this price may get paid later when garbage collect kicks.

 This is a port and interpretation of actionscript library [as3delaunay](http://nodename.github.io/as3delaunay/) The original port was made by PouletFrit who also added a Lloyd relaxation function